-An economic downturn may adversely affect companies having an enterprise value varying from \$5 to \$75 million, which are our primary market for investments.
+An economic downturn may have a particularly adverse effect upon small and medium-sized companies, which are our primary market for investments.
 During periods of volatile economic conditions such as presently exists generally in the United States, these companies often experience decreased revenues, financial losses, difficulty in obtaining access to financing and increased funding costs.
 During such periods, these companies also may have difficulty expanding their businesses and operations and may be unable to meet their debt service obligations or other expenses as they become due.
 Any of the foregoing developments could cause the value of our investments in these companies to decline.
 In addition, during periods of adverse economic conditions, we may have difficulty accessing financial markets, which could make it more difficult or impossible for us to obtain funding for additional investments.
 Any of these events could have a material adverse effect on our business, financial condition and results of operations.